T-ara: Legacy and impact

 T-ara appeared in the top five of the most searched female artists on Google Korea from 2010 to 2012.
 In 2011, T-ara signed onto management agency J-Rock for $4.7 million—reportedly the highest figure of any Korean girl group expanding into the territory at the time.
 Reportedly, the group made over US$18.5 million in revenue in 2013 alone, ranking second among girl group, behind Girls' Generation and 6th overall among South Korean artists.
 In 2014, T-ara became the first South Korean girl group to sign with a Chinese management company.
 The group signed a 5 billion KRW (~US$4.8 million) contract with Longzhen Culture Development.
 Over 100 media outlets have applied to cover the press conference .The company estimated that the group would bring over 16 billion KRW (~US$15.4 million) in yearly profit.
-In 2013, T-ara's appearance on Shanghai TV set an all-time record of 200 million views in ratings.
+In 2013, T-ara's appearance on Shanghai TV and set an all-time record of 200 million views in ratings.

 Since 2009, T-ara has appeared in various fashion magazines including Vogue, Cosmopolitan, Ceci, Marie Claire and Elle.
 They also appeared on other magazines including The Celebrity, Big Issue, Galaxy Macau (Macau), I Like (Thailand), Kazz (Thailand) and Beijing Youth (China) along with features on Music magazines; including Kwave (South Korea, China, Japan), Music Bank, Billboard and Tower Records (Japan) and gaming magazines, including Board Game (China).
 T-ara has also appeared as in several tourist-guides and brochures promoting the Korean culture for foreign tourists including on Mapple Magazine (Japan).

-Several newer idols have named T-ara as their role models and influence over the years, including Rocket Punch, NINE.i, ICE, G-reyish, etc. In July 2021, girl group Rocket Punch's members Yeonhee and Yunkyung cited T-ara as their role-models who inspired them to become idols after watching their performances in their hometown Gwangju.
+Several newer artists have named T-ara as their role models and influence over the years, including Rocket Punch, Coed School, NINE.i, ICE, G-reyish, Gangkiz, Kim Hye-in, Swedish singer AmenA, etc. In July 2021, girl group Rocket Punch's members Yeonhee and Yunkyung cited T-ara as their role-models who inspired them to become idols after watching their performances in their hometown Gwangju.
+Le Sserafim member Kim Chae-won cited T-ara as one of her favorite K-pop groups on the 215th episode of LeeMujin Service, where she performed a medley of T-ara songs, including "Day by Day", "TTL (Time to Love)", and "Bo Peep Bo Peep".
 Multiple girl groups have also covered T-ara's songs, such as Itzy, Oh My Girl, Mamamoo, and CLASS:y.